PanosRCng/IOTsink/README.md

 server app that acts as a message sink

-fastapi app exosed on gunicorn running uvicorn workers
+fastapi app exposed on gunicorn running uvicorn workers

 ### test